-- In the event that proceedings may result in the removal of a child from the care of the person seeking aid where that person is the normal carer of the child, aid may be granted to defend or otherwise act, subject to the Commission being satisfied on the merits of the particular case. - Where the Commission is satisfied on the merits of a case that a child needs separate (ii) representation, it will grant aid for such representation.
+- (i) In the event that proceedings may result in the removal of a child from the care of the person seeking aid where that person is the normal carer of the child, aid may be granted to defend or otherwise act, subject to the Commission being satisfied on the merits of the particular case. - (ii) Where the Commission is satisfied on the merits of a case that a child needs separate representation, it will grant aid for such representation.

-Family Violence (c)
+(c) Family Violence

-A grant of aid for a Family Violence Act 2004 matter will be given to a Tasmania Legal Aid Family Violence practitioner, in preference to a private practitioner, unless a conflict or exceptional circumstances exist, or it is deemed by the Commission to be appropriate to do so.
+A grant of aid for a Family Violence Act 2004 matter will be given to a Commission Family Violence practitioner, in preference to a private practitioner, unless a conflict or exceptional circumstances exist.